MalloZup/MalloZup/README.md

 - 🔭 I’m currently working systems engineering.
 I have worked with Clusters, Observability, Monitoring, Cloud Native and Linux projects
 - 🌱 I’m currently learning thanos and timeseries db, as many other Cloud Native technologies.

-- 👯 I’m looking to collaborate on opensource software with strong communities and maintainer
+- 👯 I’m looking to collaborate on opensource software with strong, healthy communities and maintainers

 - 📫 How to reach me: find me on slack of cloudnative